 The homes that are updated as part of the "Model Resilient Homes" project will become part of a community education program, including designated home tours and hands-on demonstrations during the rehabilitation process.
 Following completion, the homes will serve as examples for others to follow.
-These will be part of a broader rebuilding program including trainings at local community events and will include education materials explaining how to apply a series of techniques to other structures.
-Providing an example of rehabilitation, weatherization, floodplain removal in the neighborhood ensures that techniques used are applicable to the local building stock, and that residents have ready access to professionally vetted examples of how to approach work on their own homes.
+These will be part of a broader rebuilding program including trainings at local education materials explaining how to apply a series of techniques to floodplain removal in the neighborhood ensures that techniques used are applicable to the local building stock, and that residents have ready access to professionally vetted examples of how to approach work on their own homes.
 By including improvements in the yard, such as green infrastructure, rainwater harvesting and urban farming, wider benefits can be demonstrated.

-Figure 63: A home elevation pilot project to demonstrate how improvements can be done.
+Figure 69: A home elevation pilot project to demonstrate how improvements can be done